benhemingway/tauchenHussey/README.md

     y = exp(y)

 Though be careful about the distribution of y, as the mean of a log normal is not the mean of the underlying normal.

+This code is a translation of the code by Martin Floden of Stockholm School of Economics.
+I have removed the baseSigma assignment as most people would use the default, but do change the code if it fits your needs.
+It can be found in: http://www2.hhs.se/personal/floden/CODE/tauchenhussey.m (Note that it has a mistake in the gausshermite loop (floor function has wrong parentheses).